An Introduction to Professional Software Development

-When I speak to people who don’t program for a living, they often think of a programmer as some kind of lone wolf, slinging byte-code in a windowless basement, fingers speeding over their backlit keyboard, with the green light of their terminal window reflecting in their glasses.
+When I speak to people who don’t program for a living, they often think of a software engineer as some kind of lone wolf, slinging byte-code in a windowless basement, fingers speeding over their backlit keyboard, with the green light of their terminal window reflecting in their glasses.
 That’s a pretty decent summary of how Hollywood usually portrays programmers, but it doesn’t have much to do with writing code for a living.
 So, what exactly is a software engineer, what’s it like to be a professional software developer and what skills will have the biggest impact on your success?

 What does a software engineer do?

 You’ll usually turn up to your office and catch up on some emails and slack messages before kicking off the day with “stand up.”
 In a standup, the team gets together and shares what they did yesterday, what they’re working on today and any blockers that are stopping them from getting their projects finished.
 Standups usually runs less than 10 minutes and they’re a great way to get a sense for what the team is doing, to share hints and tips with your team and to ensure that if you’re blocked, someone will get you going again so you don’t waste too much time.

 After standup, it’s probably time to write some code.
 In some teams, you might do some of that solo, but you’ll probably spend at least some time pair programming.
 When you’re pairing, you have two developers with just one computer.
 At first that might sound like an inefficient use of time, but it turns out that there are studies showing that pairing is at worst only slightly less efficient that individual coding, and any inefficiency is more than paid for by the substantial reduction in bugs.
 On some teams, you might even do a little mob programming where 3, 4, 5 or even 10 developers work together, sharing ideas with a single “driver” typing in the code.
 Pairing and mob programming both show that the real value of coding is in the thinking – not the typing!